riinuots/healthyr_preamble/README.md

 `%<>%`:
 -------

-And finally, there is `%<>%` to send data into a function, and then right-to-left assign it back into the original variable: it is a combination of `%>%` and `<-`.
-We don't usually use it when filtering or selecting variables from the original data frame (as you will overwrite and loose everything else), but it is very useful when doing a minor manipulation on a single column.
+And finally, there is `%<>%` to send data into a function, and then save the result back into the original variable: it is a combination of `%>%` and `<-`.
+We don't normally use it when filtering or selecting variables from the original data frame (as you will overwrite and loose everything else), but it is very useful when doing a minor manipulation on a single column.

 For example, even after filtering out the Fair, Good, and Very Good diamond cuts, they still show up with 0 counts in `summary()` above.
 This is because R knows that `cut` is a factor rather than just a character column: